renabracha/nlu_design_for_in-car_voice_assistant/README.md

 ---

 ### Domain-Intent Segregation
 An utterance is first classified into a **domain** by a domain classifier, then into an **intent-slot** pair by a domain-specific classifier.
 This separation enables domain-specific prompts tailored for accurate, specialised tagging.

-Multi-intent utterances are broken into sub-utterances, each containing one intent-slot pair, and processed in parallel by the relevant domain-specific classifiers.
-This routing mechanism ensures efficient and scalable handling of compound user commands.

 ---

 ### Clear Reasoning Leads to Better Classification
 I added a `rationale` field to the model's output, alongside a confidence score.
 Asking the model to explain its reasoning for domain, intent, and slot choices increases classification accuracy.

 During human-in-the-loop evaluation, these rationales provide insight into the model’s thought process, helping evaluators refine prompts and improve model behaviour.